PostHog/posthog.com/contents/docs/contribute/index.md

 sidebar: Docs
 showTitle: true
 ---
+## Welcome

-We love contributions to PostHog, big or small.
+We love contributions, big or small.
+Our [workflow guidelines](/docs/contribute/development-workflow) are intended to get your changes deployed quickly, and we will happily [recognize your effort](/docs/contribute/recognizing-contributions).

+This overview covers important topics for getting started.
+If you'd like to jump right into code, visit [Developing locally](/docs/contribute/developing-locally).

 ## Code of conduct

 We have an awesome, diverse, and inclusive community.
-In order to maintain and grow this, all community members must adhere to our [Code of conduct](/docs/contribute/code-of-conduct).
+All community members must adhere to our [Code of conduct](/docs/contribute/code-of-conduct) to ensure we continue to flourish together.

 ## Security vulnerability disclosure